-LBRF funds may be invested in private development projects as grants or loans for eligible activities on eligible property.
-As the LBRF has limited funds available, investment in private development projects will be limited and commensurate with the extent that the project demonstrates significant commitment to advancing the goals and strategies of the plans listed in Section 1.
+LBRF funds may be invested in public or private development projects as grants or loans for eligible activities on eligible property.
+As the LBRF has limited funds available, investment in these projects will be limited and commensurate with the extent that the project demonstrates significant commitment to advancing the goals and strategies of the plans listed in Section 1, considering other priorities for LBRF funding.
 LBRF funding requests for privately-owned parking structures will not considered.